bwinter/resume/Brendan-Winter-Resume.md

 | Founding Engineer, Gametime | *hybrid, Jun 2013 — Jan 2017* |
 | :---- | ----: |

-* Supported company growth — from seed ($100K) to Series B ($20M) — as primary architect, capacity planner, and **on-call** for the first 3 years.
+* Supported company growth — from seed ($100K) to Series B ($20M) — as primary architect, capacity planner, and on-call for the first 3 years.

 * Enabled early investor demos and customer satisfaction — taking prototype **\<40%** purchase reliability to **≥80%** in the first month — by replacing an alpha Python backend with a robust Ruby implementation.

 * Increased checkout reliability to **99%** and reduced incident pages from **5–6/month** down to **fewer than one a month** — by adding idempotency, retries/backoff, adaptive polling, queues (SQS/Kafka), observability (Datadog/Honeybadger) and improving alert hygiene.

-* Rightsized backend as users grew from tens of users per day to **tens of thousands** of users per day by implementing Ruby microservices on **AWS** (EC2, S3, Route 53\) while scaling MongoDB.
+* Rightsized backend as users grew from tens of users per day to **tens of thousands** of users per day by implementing Ruby microservices on **AWS** (EC2, S3, Route 53\) and scaling MongoDB.

 * **Onboarded new engineers** — keeping time-to-first-commit within the first couple days — by providing early code reviews and code tours.

-* Allowed non-technical teams to add hundreds of new venues with **thousands** of seats for multiple teams/performers and vendors by implementing JSON/regex-based adapter patterns.
+* Allowed non-technical teams to add **hundreds** of new venues with **thousands** of seats for multiple teams/performers and vendors by implementing and teaching JSON/regex-based adapter patterns.

 * Delivered 8 vendor integrations and cut lead times from **months to days** by standardizing vendor microservice patterns.